MySQL Views and Virtual Tables

 WHERE department = 'Sales';

-This statement creates a view named sales_employees.
-The view selects the id, first_name, last_name, and salary columns from the employees table, but only for rows where the department is 'Sales'.
+This statement defines a view named sales_employees.
+The view's definition is the SELECT query that follows the AS keyword.
+This query selects the id, first_name, last_name, and salary columns from the employees table, but only for rows where the department column is equal to 'Sales'.

-To verify that the view has been created, you can describe it:
+To confirm that the view has been created, you can list the tables and views in the current database:

 DESCRIBE sales_employees;